oracle-quickstart/oci-cloudnative/src/functions/newsletter-subscription/README.md

 ## Create the application

 Each function needs to live inside of an application.
 You can create a new application either through the console, API or the Fn CLI.
 An application has a name (e.g. `mushop-app`) and the VCN and a subnet in which to run the functions.
-The one guideline here is to pick the subnets that are in the same region as the Docker registry you specified in your context YAML earlier.
+The one guideline here is to pick the subnets that are in the same region as the Docker registry you specified in your context YAML earlier - check these [docs](https://docs.cloud.oracle.com/iaas/Content/Functions/Tasks/functionscreatingapps.htm) for more information.

 To create an application using Fn CLI, run: